Find Date Outliers

 Example 1: Validating Legacy System Migration

 Scenario: Your organization recently migrated invoice processing data from a 20-year-old legacy ERP system to a modern platform.
-Before performing process mining analysis, you want to verify that all date fields were correctly converted and no placeholder or default dates remain in the dataset.
+Before performing process mining analysis, you want to verify that all date fields look reasonable -- in particular, you want to catch any placeholder dates (such as 1900-01-01) that may not have been converted.

 Settings: